Online shopping experience for 3D printed body parts

 I then turned the drawings into vector images on Illustrator.
 I decided to incorporate the color blue to indicate an altered body part.
 Blue is typically a medical color that is both calming and trustworthy.
 I did not think warm colors – especially red – would fit the aesthetic of Daffodil.

 Since my original version of YourFormula was too generic, I considered icons that immediately read “unique.”
 The first thing that came to mind was a fingerprint, as each human’s fingerprint is totally unique.

 I removed the leaf from the BioInk formula as it was not clear what that communicated.
-Instead, I used the droplet image from the 3D printed parts for visual cohesion and for imagery of a liquid.
+Instead, I used the droplet image from the 3D printed body parts for visual cohesion and for imagery of a liquid.

 Icons in Context

 Website Design Process

 The final step was inserting the icons in the context of the alternative future.
 Since I based Daffodil’s business model off Warby Parker, I designed a website using Figma where customers can shop for 3D printed body parts of their choice.
 Clients can learn about the process and purchase the required 3D printed body part from the comfort of their homes.

 Below is a video demonstration of the Daffodil website.
 Below the video walkthrough are high-resolution screenshots from the Daffodil website.